Is Ballard Power Systems Inc. (BLDP) a Keeper?

-Ballard Power Systems Inc. (NASDAQ:BLDP) went down by -2.62% from its latest closing price compared to the recent 1-year high of $42.28.
-The company’s stock price has collected -7.31% of loss in the last five trading sessions.
-Press Release reported on 07/28/21 that SoCalGas Partners with Sierra Northern Railway to Fund Development of Hydrogen Fuel Cell Switcher Rail Locomotive
+Ballard Power Systems Inc. (NASDAQ:BLDP) went up by 6.00% from its latest closing price compared to the recent 1-year high of $42.28.
+The company’s stock price has collected 3.66% of gains in the last five trading sessions.
+Press Release reported on 08/05/21 that (PR) Ballard Appoints New Board Member

 Is It Worth Investing in Ballard Power Systems Inc. (NASDAQ :BLDP) Right Now?